SkelliBoi/Humble-Warden/README.md

 3. If using "Browse Modlists" search for "Just a Humble Warden" and click on the little down arrow to download the list, and once that's done, click on the play button.
 If using "Install From Disk" just select the file from your computer.

-4. As the installation folder, choose the empty folder that was created in step 2.
+4. As the installation folder, choose the empty folder that was created in Step 2.

 5. Downloads will be auto-selected for you, but you can change that location if you want.